MBTemple/project-faadbot/README.md

 # project-faadbot

+## Operation and Requirements

+The use of this discord bot requires the host to have python 3 and discord.py installed.

+#### Linux

+First start with installation of Python 3.
+`$sudo apt-get install python3.6`
+After the installation is complete, install discord.py `$pip install discord.py`

+Once these dependancies are installed, the python files can be executed to connect the bot to the linked test server.
+This model of the bot is dependant on a text file that contains the OAuth2 token for discord.
+Create a new application on discord to generate a OAuth2 token for use.

+The helloWorld.py file contains a minimally viable product that connects the bot to the server and responds to all inputs starting with the character`!` with "Hello World".
+The main.py file contains the base module for the final product.

 ## Project Abstract

     Discord is a popular application that works in a similar manner to slack.
 Discord provides users the